 Is productivity important in your organisation right now?

-The impact of failing to create a sense of belonging with our employees not only affects how much they enjoy their work; it has a significant effect on their ability to be productive.
+Failing to create a sense of belonging with our employees impacts not only how much they enjoy their work; it has a significant effect on their ability to be productive.

-According to Abraham Maslow, satisfying the need to belong is a prerequisite to developing self-esteem and confidence, which in turn is a prerequisite for self-actualization - the motive to realize one's fullest potential.
+According to Abraham Maslow, satisfying the need to belong is a prerequisite to developing self-esteem and confidence.
+This in turn is a prerequisite for self-actualization – the motive to realize one’s fullest potential.

 As we live through this extraordinary moment in history, with unexpected levels of uncertainty and risks not seen for generations, it is those companies that are able to draw on a wealth of perspectives in their teams—across genders, generations, cultures, ethnicities, and backgrounds—that will ultimately be prepared for our new collective, global reality.

-The diversity and inclusivity agenda isn’t new.
+The diversity and inclusion agenda isn’t new.
 However, for a long time, it has existed predominately on the edges of plans and strategies, always present but seldom fully embraced.

 With their high impact on innovation, and their influence on creating cultures of psychological safety, diversity and inclusion will be more important than ever as we move from shock to adaptation and, eventually, emergence from the effects of the pandemic.